With Treatment

 Services provided:

-Claudia And Eddies Place is a residential heroin addiction treatment center in Hazel Crest, IL, 60429 zip code.
+Claudia And Eddies Place is a residential heroin rehab center in Hazel Crest, IL, 60429 zip code.

 Address: 17116 Elm Drive, Hazel Crest, IL 60429 in Cook County